E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/GC-AdResS/LocalThermostat_AdResS/readme.rst

 3) You have to generate a coarse grained (CG) potential.
 We use, for convenience, the inverse Boltzmann iteration provided in the VOTCA package (`<http://www.votca.org/home>`_).
 The resulting tabulated CG potentials are used in the AdResS simulation.
 Alternatively you can use WCA potentials or standard Lennard-Jones potentials.
 The main requirement for the AdResS simulation is that the density in the CG region is the same as in the atomistic (AT) region.

   NOTE: The method can be used with any potential, which preserves the correct density.
 If only a SPC/E CG potential is available it can be used for SPC/e water models as well as for a more advanced water model.
-It is possible to use a WCA potential, which is basically a Lennard-Jones potential. *And* it is possible to switch the CG ptential completely off.
+It is possible to use a WCA potential, which is basically a Lennard-Jones potential. *And* it is possible to switch the CG potential completely off.
 That will transform the CG region to a true thermodynamic reservoir with a non-interacting gas.

-4) The next step is to create a double resolution configuration and adjust the dependncies (force field, topology, index file, GROMACS input file).
+4) The next step is to create a double resolution configuration and adjust the dependencies (force field, topology, index file, GROMACS input file).
 Creating the configuration is straight forward (we use VOTCA `VOTCA <http://www.votca.org/home>`_):
 ::

   Example from VOTCA: